Happy Thanksgiving from Braille WorksPublished on

-Thanksgiving is a time for us all to give thanks for the blessings in our life.
+Thanksgiving is a time for all of us to give thanks for the blessings in our life; even in this difficult year.
 Thanksgiving is also a time of inclusion.
-Often times people who have a disability are not included in a great deal of activities, simply because there is no accessibility.
+People who have a disability are often excluded from activities simply because those activities aren’t accessible.
+Let’s change that.

-Today, we would like to thank our thousands of customers for being conscientious of the need for inclusion of people who are blind or have low vision.
-We also thank the many legislators and advocates who understand and work for equality for persons with disabilities.
+Today, we thank our many customers for being conscientious of the need for inclusion of people who have varying degrees of abilities.
+We also thank the many legislators and advocates who understand the need for inclusion and work for equality for people with disabilities.

 From our family to all of yours, have a blessed and wonderful Thanksgiving Day.

-In 1789, President George Washington proclaimed a day of Thanksgiving to God.
+In 1789, both Houses of Congress requested that the President, George Washington, recommend to the people of the United States a “DAY OF PUBLIC THANKSGIVING and PRAYER” to God.
 Below is the text from his proclamation and a copy of the Massachusetts Sentinel where the proclamation was published.

 By the PRESIDENT of the United States Of America